geleouet/playground-6qwacnxx/markdowns/welcome.md

 # Welcome!

-This playground offers some exercices related to the book
+This playground offers some exercises related to the book

 ## Reinforcement Learning: An Introduction